 - Assemble source code containing SVE and SVE2 instructions. - Disassemble ELF object files containing SVE and SVE2 instructions. - Compile Fortran code for SVE and SVE2-enabled targets, with an advanced auto-vectorizer that is capable of taking advantage of the SVE and SVE2 features.

-This tutorial shows you how to compile code to take advantage of SVE (or SVE2) functionality.
-The executable that is generated during the tutorial can only be run on SVE-enabled (or SVE2-enabled) hardware, or with Arm Instruction Emulator.
+This topic shows you how to compile code to take advantage of SVE (or SVE2) functionality.
+The generated executable can be run on SVE-enabled (or SVE2-enabled) hardware, or emulated using Arm Instruction Emulator.